 One of the more unusual things I did in Bucharest was visit a lot of abandoned places.
 Not quite your typical tourist hot spots, but I wanted to see a less fancy and modern side of Bucharest than what we had been seeing so far.
 There are a lot of spots in Romania with half-built projects abandoned due to lack of money or a change of regime throughout Romania’s rather turbulent history (perfect for the hipster explorer!).
-It’s amazing what happens to buildings once people leave – how the environment takes over, and everything crumbles and breaks from neglect.
+I explored two spots and put together a little guide on my experiences at an abandoned chemical factory Chimopar and the urban delta Văcărești.

 Chimopar is the oldest chemical factory in Bucharest and once a manufacturer of gunpowder.
 It was privatised in 1999 and while some of the factory is still in use, many buildings on the premises were abandoned and left to decay.
 As with most abandoned places, local graffiti writers came in to leave their mark, which is precisely why I wanted to go check it out. and I dragged along the lovely Annemarie from Travel on the Brain with me (she took tons of amazing photos of me!).

 Getting there was a bit of an adventure in itself – the factory is located outside of downtown Bucharest and obviously a place like this isn’t quite marked on the tourist maps, so navigating was a matter of interpreting other people’s instructions and instinct.
 After finally finding the place, we were stopped by security who didn’t speak much English but had obviously run into other adventurers like us and after some negotiation (re: a lot of smiling and wheedling on our part) he waved us through.